John-Barnes/RepData_PeerAssessment1/README.md

 In this draft I’ve done occasional cleanup and “pretty-printing” here and there to make a nice looking portfolio project, and because the process of tidying up has forced me to re-read my old code in detail, noting explanations to myself about what I’ve done in the comments.

 So this code is probably drastically overcommented and overexplained already.

+A second commit was necessary because I managed to forget one vital typo at the last minute and had to fix the whole thing again.

 ### Latest revisions (as of 11-8-15):